 • NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as ibuprofen can help reduce pain and inflammation.

 • Injections may provide temporary relief in some cases while physiotherapy is undertaken.
 We often use nerve blocks targeting the ilioinguinal and genitofemoral nerves.
+These blocks are performed with accuracy using ultrasound and can provide pain relief from weeks to months.
+However, they should not be the sole treatment and should always be combined with a good rehab programme.

 Sports Hernia Physiotherapy